It can be difficult to stay positive during uncertain times these.

 Starting a gratitude journal is easy and should serve as a daily reminder of all the positive things in your life.

 Each morning, write down three things you are grateful for.
 Many mornings it may be the same three: your spouse, your family and your friends.

 At the end of each day repeat the same exercise and look for specific things that happened during the day for which you are grateful.
 You can purchase a gratitude journal online, but you can also use a blank notebook or the notes section of your smartphone.

 You may be thinking, “I don’t have time for this.”
-You may be fighting crowds at the grocery store or trying to figure out daycare as the schools temporarily close down.
-But it is like the old story that if you say you don’t have time to meditate, you need to meditate.
+But it is like the old saying that if you say you don’t have time to meditate, you need to meditate.

 Now is an excellent a time to start a gratitude journal.
 You will be surprised how many things exist in your life that bring joy, happiness and gratitude.
 So, yes—you do have time, and you might as well start now.
 Good luck.